 The truck’s exterior is finished in a deep blue that captures the angular lines and square-jawed proportions that made these pickups icons of their era.
 Bright chrome accents around the grille and bumpers provide contrast, while period-correct wheels and trim emphasize its Scottsdale trim-level appeal.
 Inside, the matching blue interior reinforces the cohesive color scheme, showcasing durable materials and classic GM truck design cues.
 The simple yet functional cabin delivers exactly what made these trucks so popular - straightforward utility with a hint of style.

-Under the hood lies a 5.0-liter V8 engine, paired with an automatic transmission sending power to the rear wheels.
+Under the hood lies a 373ci Stroker V8 engine, which was bored from 350ci.
+The car is also paired with an 4L80 4-speed automatic transmission sending power to the rear wheels.
 Known for their reliability and torque-friendly nature, Chevrolet’s inline-six engines provided steady, dependable power for both work and daily driving.
 With rear-wheel drive and a traditional body-on-frame setup, this C10 retains the rugged underpinnings that made it a favorite among truck owners.

 We're here to create a platform to better the automotive industry through communication and transparency.
 Please treat everyone with respect.
 Healthy debates are natural, but kindness is required.